-A great gateway from Mysore or Bangalore to acquaint yourself and the kids with the important creatures who keeps the food cycle intact and helps human survive and grow peacefully.
-Among hundreds of sanctuaries in India, Bandipur proudly stands among those which have been successful in saving the jewel of India, our national animal, TIGER.
+A great getaway from Mysore or Bangalore to acquaint yourself and the kids with the important creatures who keeps the food cycle intact and helps human survive and grow peacefully.
+Among hundreds of sanctuaries in India, Bandipur National Park proudly stands among those which have been successful in saving the jewel of India, our national animal, TIGER.

-Visit to this place becomes more memorable with the ease of booking safaris and stay unlike other sanctuaries.
+A visit to Bandipur from Bangalore or Mysore becomes more memorable with the ease of booking safaris and stay in Jungle Lodges, unlike other sanctuaries.
 It is quite cheaper too.

 Ease of Booking

-Moreover, the regular meals also come complementary with your booking.
+Moreover, the regular meals also come complimentary with your booking.

 You may also like to read – @13,000 Ft.
 The Ultimate Dream of a Youth Hosteler

 Ease of Stay